Respiratory Pathogens

 Vaccines against the SARS-CoV-2 virus were developed in record time, but their distribution has been highly unequal.
 With demand saturating in high-income countries, many low- and middle-income countries (LMIC) finally have an opportunity to acquire COVID-19 vaccines.
 But the pandemic has taken its toll, and a majority of LMIC populations have partial immunity to COVID-19…

-Objectives To assess the risk of sustained community transmission of SARS-CoV-2/COVID-19 in Queensland (Australia) in the presence of high-transmission variants of the virus.
-Design We used an agent-based model Covasim and the demographics, policies, and interventions implemented in the state.
-Using the calibrated model we simulated possible epidemic trajectories that could eventuate due to leakage…
+We used an agent-based model Covasim to assess the risk of sustained community transmission of SARSCoV-2/COVID-19 in Queensland (Australia) in the presence of high-transmission variants of the virus.
+The model was calibrated using the demographics, policies, and interventions implemented in the state.
+Then, using the calibrated model, we simulated possible epidemic trajectories that could eventuate…

 • A modeling approach for estimating dynamic measles case detection rates